lixinyi22/A-Multi-topic-Social-Media-Data-Collection/README.md

 ## 3. Data Preprocessing

 -	**Collection** : We collected the original posts from Sina Weibo platform using the official API by searching related hashtags and keywords.
-Specifically, we selected the ’20 Minute Park Theory’ as the focal topic within the domain of psychology.
+Specifically, we selected the ’20 Minute Park Theory’ as the focal theme within the domain of psychology.
-Subsequently, we identified hashtags with a high degree of relevance to the subject and filtered these posts, thereby guaranteeing a more concentrated topical relevance.
+Subsequently, we identified hashtags with a high degree of relevance to the subject and filtered these posts, thereby guaranteeing a more concentrated themeal relevance.

 -	**Cleaning**: To maintain a dataset devoid of discriminatory content, we employed the OpenAI GPT-4o-mini API for the textual screening of each post.
 Additionally, an analysis of post lengths revealed that all posts contain a minimum of five characters, negating the need for further filtering.